-Every August, we host the Little League World Series at Lamade Stadium in South Williamsport.
-During the world series we welcome players, friends, and families from all over the world to our community.
-Aside from the action packed games, the town lights up with community events like the Grand Slam Parade and the Williamsport Welcomes the World block party welcoming the world to our community.
-Use this page to help you navigate the Little League offerings available during the series, and the attractions, statues, and historical sites available to visit year round.
+Every August, we host the Little League Baseball ® World Series at Howard J. Lamade Stadium in South Williamsport.
+During the World Series, we welcome players, friends, and families from all over the world to our community.
+Aside from the action-packed games, the town lights up with community events like the Grand Slam Parade and the Williamsport Welcomes the World block party welcoming the world to our community.
+Use this page to help you navigate the Little League ® offerings available during the series, and the attractions, statues, and historical sites available to visit year round.

 LITTLE LEAGUE BASEBALL WORLD SERIES